 This guide to accounting schools in Colorado will help you find the right school at which to pursue the education that launches your accounting career.
 The accounting programs offered by Colorado schools can provide the right match for your interest and skills in accounting, with programs in general accounting, accounting technology, and specialties including taxation.
-Online accounting schools, such as the University of Phoenix, may also provide the career education you are looking for and may be a better match for flexible scheduling needs than traditional programs.
+Online accounting schools may also provide the career education you are looking for and may be a better match for flexible scheduling needs than traditional programs.

 - There are 41 colleges and universities with accounting degree programs in Colorado.

 - 9 schools offer a master’s or advanced degree in accounting.